kaitouser/QML_TFG/README.md

     - [FRQI](https://doi.org/10.1007/s11128-010-0177-y)
     - [MCRQI](https://ieeexplore.ieee.org/document/6051718)

-Part of the content included in this tutorial comes from Marina Lisnichenko work, which can be access in the [referenced GitHub](https://github.com/UralmashFox/QPI).
+Part of the content included in this tutorial is based on Marina Lisnichenko's work, which can be access in the [referenced GitHub](https://github.com/UralmashFox/QPI).

 # Credits
 In collaboration with Universitat Autònoma de Barcelona (UAB).